seryilmaz/cuda-gpu-kernels/README.md

 # cuda-gpu-kernels
 Custom GPU kernels written in CUDA

 Includes custom kernels that can perform multiple independent matrix multiply tasks concurrently on GPU.
 This is functionally similar to cublasSgemmBatched but with no extra kernel launch overhead.
 This code performs better than cublasSgemmBatched in most cases when matrix sizes are <= ~256 (or more generally when kernel launch overhead is significant compared to 1 matrix multiply task).
 Note that this code is suboptimal for large matrices (>=1024) and although it can reach up to 78% of peak throughput for large matrices (1.12 TFLOPS on Quadro K2200, where the peak is 1.44 TFLOPS), it is still ~10-15% worse than cublasSgemm for large enough matrices.
 On the other hand, this code is very efficient when the task consists of many independent matrix multiply jobs.
 For the extreme case when the matrix sizes are ~32, this code performs ~10x better than cudaSgemmBatched with many matrix multiply tasks.
+If this code is optimized for better throughput with large matrices, it will always be better than cudaSgemmBatched because it won't have kernel launch overhead, but with only very slight advantage for large matrices since kernel launch overhead is much lower than total compute with large matrices.

 Many techniques used here are borrowed from V. Volkov et al., GTC, 2010 [http://www.nvidia.com/content/gtc-2010/pdfs/2238_gtc2010.pdf] and from R.  Nath et al., Int’l J. High Performance Computing Application, 2010 [http://journals.sagepub.com/doi/abs/10.1177/1094342010385729].